nerdsplayingpnp-tud/magicaltavern-discord/README.md

 ### Okay so... what is this *really*?

-magicaltavern is a Discord Bot written in python that aims to organise D&D/PnP Discord Servers by providing handy tools.
+magicaltavern is a Discord Bot written in Python that aims to organise D&D/PnP Discord Servers by providing handy tools.
 These tools include:
 <br />